sushant097/Handwritten-Line-Text-Recognition-using-Deep-Learning-with-Tensorflow/README.md

   year={2019}
 }
 ```
-Feel Free to improve this project with pull Request.
+Feel Free to improve this project with a pull Request.

-*This is a work from my last semester project in computer engineering at Tribhuvan University.
-In July of 2019,*
+* This is a work from my  undergraduate thesis in computer engineering at Tribhuvan University in 2019.